-Leveraging Michigan Technological University's strengths in engineering, science, and business, the Master of Engineering Management focuses on managerial knowledge, business literacy, and other skills for successful operations in the engineering-technology industry - ensuring graduates are business savvy.
+Leveraging Michigan Technological University's strengths in engineering, science, and business, the Master's of Engineering Management focuses on managerial knowledge, business literacy, and other skills for successful operations in the engineering-technology industry - ensuring graduates are business savvy.
+Are you ready?

-This degree teaches graduate students how to evaluate and manage innovation and technology in harmony with current business practices.
+The master's of engineering management degree program teaches graduate students how to evaluate and manage innovation and technology in harmony with current business practices.
 Graduates of this 30-credit, coursework degree program will be poised to manage people, lead scientific or engineering operations, and pursue entrepreneurial endeavors in high-technology industries.

 Accredited by the Association to Advance Collegiate Schools of Business International, we meet a strict set of standards designed to ensure quality in education and research.
 Fewer than 5 percent of business schools worldwide hold this accreditation.

 Choose a specific degree option or delivery type to learn more about the engineering management program at Michigan Tech.
 For international students, Engineering Management is a designated STEM program.

 This option requires a minimum of 30 credits be earned through coursework.
 A limited number of research credits may be used with the approval of the advisor, department, and Graduate School.
 See degree requirements for more information.

 A graduate program may require an oral or written examination before conferring the degree and may require more than the minimum credits listed here:

 Bachelor's + 1 Year = Master's Degree

 Our accelerated master's degree program is a faster, easier way for Michigan Tech students to earn a master's degree.
 Up to approved six credits from your bachelor's degree can be applied towards your accelerated master's degree.
 Consult your graduate program director for your individualized plan.
 If you're thinking about pursuing a master's following your bachelor's this option may be the right choice for you.